GOP governors back at Texas border to keep pressure on Biden over migrant crossings

 The number of crossings in Eagle Pass has recently fallen to a few hundred a day.
 Mexico has bolstered immigration efforts that include adding more checkpoints and sending people from the northern border to southern Mexico.
 The country has also deported some Venezuelan migrants back home.

 Melissa Ruiz, 30, arrived at the Piedras Negras shelter, across the river from Eagle Pass, along with her four children.
-The Honduran mother said gang members back home had tried to recruit her 15-year-old son, her oldest, which led her to reluctantly flee.
+The Honduran mother said gang members back home had tried to recruit her 15-year-old son, her oldest, prompting her to reluctantly flee.

-Ruiz said she had little awareness of the tightening security on the Texas side, having heard of many people crossing the river into the U.S. since she arrived at the shelter.
-The main deterrence for her, she said, is cold temperatures and the river’s flow that increased after recent rainfall.
+Ruiz said she had little awareness of the tightening security on the Texas side, having heard of many people crossing into the U.S. since she arrived at the shelter.
+The main deterrence for her, she said, is the cold weather and the river’s incerased flow after recent rainfall.
 Drownings in the river are tragically common.

 “What they say that one suffers so much on this road, it’s true,” Ruiz said.